cseifert512/Arch-Circare-v2/README.md

 # Arch-Circare-v2

-#This is the v01 of archipedia
+#This is the v0.1 of archipedia
+#I hope it will become something pretty awesome